FROM THE CHINESE ZEN MASTERS

 2. Discipline Begun

-I am in possession of a straw rope, and I pass it through his nose,
+I am in possession of a straw rope, and I pass it through

 For once he makes a frantic attempt to run away, but he is severely whipped and whipped;